indubitablement2/eos/README.md

 Reasons:
 Keep the world fresh.
 New player are not overwhelmingly behind when joining later.
-Push player to utilise their wealt instead of hoarding.
+Pushes player to utilise their wealt instead of hoarding.

 #### Storage
 * Ship cargo: